David Anuar’s translations into Spanish of twelve poets from the 2022 residency appear in Iowa Literaria #5.

 In 2009, the International Writing Program (IWP), in cooperation with the Chinese Writers' Association, began a pilot exchange project, the Life of Discovery (LOD), between writers and artists from the United States and from the minority ethnic communities in the western regions of the People's Republic of China.
-The project is sponsored through grant funds provided by the Bureau of Educational and Cultural Affairs of the US Department of State.
+The project was sponsored through grant funds provided by the Bureau of Educational and Cultural Affairs of the U.S. Department of State.

 Five American and five Chinese writers and artists, all aged 25-40, were invited to join two senior artists, one from each country, in a series of collaborative, bilingual/translator-assisted projects, conducted first in Western China May 12-26, 2009 and continued and elaborated upon in the US between October 11 and 24, 2009.
-In 2010, delegates will conduct collaborative writing activities first in Iowa City May 16-24 and in Beijing, Kunming, and Shanghai June 24-July 9, 2010.
+In 2010, delegates conducted collaborative writing activities first in Iowa City May 16-24 and in Beijing, Kunming, and Shanghai June 24-July 9, 2010.

 The Creative Process!